Working with his affiliate practice, FitMed Partners,

 The recent literature supports the use of either bone marrow aspirate with or without adipose-derived mesenchymal stem cells or “lipo-aspirate” either separately or in combination.
 Clinical studies support the orthobiologics and stem cell use in the orthopedic specialty.
 While downtime and price point are considerably lower than surgical treatments, insurance companies continue to deny coverage.
 Therefore, therapies are often “out of pocket”.
 Charleston Sports Medicine works hard to keep fees reasonable and competitive.
 In fact, we recommend strongly comparing experience, board certification, utilization, and price prior to committing to a regenerative treatment in orthopedics.

-Also, there is the availability of amniotic allogra.
-An allogra tissue is a donation from someone else and may be derived from the amniotic tissue from the placenta obtained at the time of child delivery.
+else and may be derived from the amniotic tissue from the placenta obtained at the time of child delivery.
 It is important to note that the amniotic tissue has nothing to do with the controversial area of embryonic stem cell therapy, or utilizing fetal tissue.
 Typical harvesting occurs from previously screened mothers delivering healthy babies via C-section. e amnion tissue has immunologic protection. is means there is very little risk of the tissue being rejected by the recipient.

 We are equally excited about subchondroplasty.
 Subchondroplasty is a less invasive alternative to knee replacement that allows instant stabilization of the failing bone structure and gives it immediate support.
 A simple cannula is placed into the affected area of the bone and calcium phosphate is injected. e surrounding bone will incorporate the calcium phosphate and grow into it.